tqsd/photon_weave/docs/index.rst

 Fock Operations
 ^^^^^^^^^^^^^^^^

 Operations on Fock spaces are defined through `FockOperationType` class. `FockOperationType` will size the defined operator to the appropriate size before applying, so user doesn't need to explicitly control the dimensions.
 Furthermore in some cases, post operation state requires more dimensions in order to accurately represent the state. **Photon Weave** tries to compute number of dimensions needed to correctly represent the state. **Photon Weave** implements some of the common operations: (creation, annihilation, phase shift, squeezing, displacing and identity.
-Addinitonally the user can define an operator using an `Expression` or manually providing an operator with the `Custom` enumeration.
+Additionally the user can define an operator using an `Expression` or manually providing an operator with the `Custom` enumeration.

 Fock operations can be applied on three levels, depending on the situation.
 If the fock state is in some product space, either in `Envelope` or in `CompositeEnvelope`, **Photon Weave** will correctly route the operation to the appropriate space.